Geophysics

 Graduate Certificate in Energy Geophysics

 The Graduate Certificate in Energy Geophysics will be a fully online certificate.
 The applicant is required to have an undergraduate degree to be admitted into the program.
-Students working towards their Graduate Certificate are required to take 12 credits from the following list of approved courses:
+Students working toward their graduate certificate are required to take 12 credits from the following list of approved courses:

 Students must achieve a minimum average grade of B (3.0) for the four required courses.